Final report for LS17-286

 Farm tours and grazing demonstrations for classes from Texas Tech University and other universities.

-Co-advised one undergraduate student on a Southern SARE Young Scholar Enhancement Grant.
+Co-advised two undergraduate student on a Southern SARE Young Scholar Enhancement Grant.

 The same types of activities are planned for 2019-2020.